veggiecar/ClassProject/README.md

-create an empty dataframe to hold summarized data naming the columns and the rows -- create array for the choices in the activity column -- using a for loop for each column of the newly created data frame -- create a subset for each subject that is being examined -- loops through the six separate activities of the subject being examined -- creates a subset of the activity being examined of the subject being examined -- calculates the average standard deviation of all the tests of the activity/subject being examined -- calculates the average mean of all the tests of the activity/subject being examined --
+create an empty dataframe to hold summarized data naming the columns and the rows -- create array for the choices in the activity column -- using a for loop for each column of the newly created data frame -- create a subset for each subject of the combined data frame that is being examined -- loops through the six separate activities of the combined data frame of the subject being examined -- creates a subset of the activity being examined of the subject being examined -- calculates the average standard deviation of all the tests of the activity/subject being examined -- calculates the average mean of all the tests of the activity/subject being examined --